markusthoemmes/hatschi/README.md

 a day-to-day office setting as well, where it would prevent workers from being in the office if they are infectuous.

+Moreover, we can also qualitatively analyze the type of coughs.
+A dry-cough is characteristic for COVID-19 for example.
+We can use our detection to either urge the user to go to see a doctor or to calm them down by stating that the cough pattern is not indicative of COVID-19.

 ### Detecting respiratory symptoms

 There is quite a bit of scientific research in this area.